STOmics/Stereopy/docs/source/Tutorials/SpaTrack.rst

 spaTrack has the potential to capture fine local details of trajectory within a single tissue section of spatial transcriptomics (ST) data, as well as reconstruct cell dynamics across multiple tissue sections in a time series.
-To capture potential dynamic drivers, spaTrack models the fate of a cell as a function of expression profile along the time points driven by transcription factors, which facilitates the identification of key molecular regulators that govern cellular trajectories.
+To capture potential dynamic drivers, spaTrack models the fate of a cell as a function of expression profile along the time points driven by transcription factors, which facilitates the identification of key molecular regulators that govern cellular trajectories [`Shen <https://www.biorxiv.org/content/10.1101/2023.09.04.556175v2>`_].

 Highlighted features
 ---------------------